Dimers and Imaginary geometry

-As a side note, we remark that it is precisely this observation which led Schramm to conjecture that loop-erased random walk converges to SLE$_2$, by combining this result together with Kenyon's work on the dimer model and his computation of the asymptotic pointwise variance.
+For a domain $D$ with general (not necessarily smooth) boundary, the additive constant $\arg_{D;x} (\gamma'(-1))$ might becomes ambiguous.
+We can nevertheless define $h_t^D$ (and write simply $h_t$ when there is no chance of confusion) as follows:

-Coming back to the continuum uniform spanning tree, for a.e. $z$ we get a branch $\gamma_z$ which is an SLE$_2$ and to which \cref{thm:Schramm} naturally applies.
-In particular, for a.e. $z$ we get a driving Brownian motion $B_z(t)$, which forms a Gaussian stochastic process when indexed by $\D$.
-Essentially, the next result, which is the main result of this section, says that this Gaussian process converges to the Gaussian free field as $t \to \infty$.
+For a.e. $z$, we get a branch $\gamma_z$ which is an SLE$_2$ and to which \cref{thm:Schramm} naturally applies.
+In particular, for a.e. $z$ we get a driving Brownian motion $B_z(2t)$, which forms a Gaussian stochastic process when indexed by $\D$.
+Informally, the next result, which is the main result of this section, says that this Gaussian process converges to the Gaussian free field as $t \to \infty$.
 (In fact, the result below even deals with the error term $y_t$).
-Set $\chi = 1/\sqrt{2}$, and recall that $u_{(D,x)}$ is the function which gives the intrinsic winding of the boundary curve $\partial D$, harmonically extended to $D$ (see \eqref{E:uDx}).
+Recall that $u_{(D,x)}$ is the function which gives the intrinsic winding of the boundary curve $\partial D$, harmonically extended to $D$ (see \eqref{E:uDx}).